UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 Model providers (like OpenAI, Anthropic, Google, AWS, etc.) expect programs to use specific APIs to interact with their LLMs.
 OpenAI’s [Chat Completion API](https://developers.openai.com/api/reference/resources/chat), is one of the oldest and most widely supported APIs for interacting with LLMs--and it’s the API we’ll use here.
+There are other APIs with similar affordances, such as Anthropic's Messages API, but the basic concepts are the same.

 To make HTTP requests to an LLM provider using the Chat Completion API, you need four things: